Key Takeaways

 Usually, the failure of a system doesn’t come down to one issue.

-One of the most common problems for contractors is that most time tracking systems are designed for employees who stay in one location all day.
+Most time tracking systems are designed for employees who stay in one location all day.

-Employees clock in at the wrong site.
-They forget to switch jobs.
-They lose service, and the app stops working.
-Or they stop using it because it feels like a hassle.
+When the software assumes work happens in one fixed location, it creates problems immediately: Employees clock in at the wrong site, forget to switch jobs, lose service, and the app stops working.
+Once these problems compound, employees simply stop using it because it feels like a hassle.

 That is how you end up with timecards that look “close enough,” but are not accurate.

-Another common problem is that payroll issues usually begin long before the office ever touches a timecard.
+Payroll issues usually begin long before the office ever touches a timecard.

-None of these problems seem like a big deal in the moment.
-But by the end of the week, they pile up.
+None of these problems seem like a big deal in the moment, but by the end of the week, they pile up.

 That is when payroll becomes a problem.
 Suddenly, you’re fixing missing punches and piecing together the truth from texts and memory.